Tyner Academy

-Tyner High School is located in Chattanooga, Tennessee, United States.
+Tyner Middle High Academy is located in Chattanooga, Tennessee, United States.
 It was built in 1907 as the first secondary school in Hamilton County east of the Missionary Ridge at the site of the current Tyner Middle Academy.
 The first class consisted of 25 students.
 The school was moved to the current location, which has had many additions and changes since 1937.
-Today Tyner Academy serves around 876 students, in grades 9-12, in three Career Academies and a Freshman Academy.
+Today Tyner Academy serves around 876 students, in grades 6–12, in three Career Academies and a Freshman Academy.